OrangeCardinal/ibkr_api/README.md

 # ibkr-api
-Officially the best unofficial pythonic API for interfacing with Interactive Brokers in the entire interwebs.
+Officially the best unofficial pythonic API for interfacing with Interactive Brokers in the entire interwebs. <br>
-A great tool for Greed Monsters and Evil Investors!
+A Great Asset for Young Greed Monsters and Old Evil Investors Alike!

 ## Status
 <a href='https://ibkr-api.readthedocs.io/en/latest/?badge=latest'>